'Robodog' helping people with dementia

 Robotic dog in Dorset care home helps elderly residents

-A robotic dog has moved into a care home in to help its residents.
+A robotic dog has moved into a care home to help its residents.

 'Biscuit' responds to touch and speech and has quickly become a favourite at Templeman House, Bournemouth.